hashicorp/terraform-provider-vault/website/docs/r/github_auth_backend.html.md

 * `organization` - (Required) The organization configured users must be part of.

+* `organization_id` (Optional) The ID of the organization users must be part of.
+  Vault will attempt to fetch and set this value if it is not provided.
+(Vault 1.10+)

 * `base_url` - (Optional) The API endpoint to use.
 Useful if you are running GitHub Enterprise or an API-compatible authentication server.